emilymetzgar/01-code-refactor/README.md

 ## Description

-This application has a codebase that folloes accessibility standards and is optimized for search engines.
+This application has a codebase that follows accessibility standards and is optimized for search engines.

 ## Installation